Dauie/libft/README.md

 #### ft_strncmp:

-lexicographically comparison of string one and string two for n bytes.
+lexicographical comparison of string one and string two for n bytes.
 Returns 0 if strings are identical to each other, one if the comparison fails.